|Location:||Fiji, Vanuatu, Solomon Islands, Papua New Guinea|

-|Timeframe:||Final report to be submitted by 9 July 2021|
+|Timeframe:||Final report to be submitted by 30 March 2022|

 |Evaluation Type:||End-of-project final evaluation by an independent external evaluation team|

-Alternative: Contract a lead consultant who will coordinate and manage the evaluation and in-country evaluators (separately contracted).
+Alternative: Contract a Lead Consultant who will coordinate and manage the evaluation and in-country evaluators (separately contracted).

 Please see the Terms of Reference for full details.

 How to apply

 Interested candidates should submit their interest before 18/10/21 to Mia Berry, at firstname.lastname@example.org